Renault 8: Facelift

 In 1967, the R8 Gordini (model R1135) received a facelift including two additional headlights (in effect Cibie Oscar driving lights), and its engine upgraded to a 1255 cc unit rated at 100 PS.
 The R1134 Gordini cross-flow head design was retained, and twin dual-choke 40mm Weber side-draft carburetors.
 Both the 8 and the 10 were heavily revised for 1969.
 Some of the 10's features being incorporated in the 8, resulting in a new 8 Major which replaced the basic model.
 The changes also saw the addition of the 8S, a sportier model with a 1108 cc engine rated at 60 PS.
 The 8S model also had the same twin headlights as the R1135 Gordini – the middle ones were for high beam only.
 The car was delivered with black "RENAULT 8S" tapes, intended for the rear wings but their fixing was left to the customer.
 The Romanian sport version was named Dacia 1100 S.

 End of production

 Alongside the new Renault 10, less powerful versions of the Renault 8 continued in production at the Flins plant.
 The 8 was still sold in France as late as 1973.
-FASA-Renault, the company's Spanish arm, continued to produce models 8 and 8TS (similar to the French-built 8S) until 1976 for the Spanish market, and components for the 8S and 8TS assembled in Mexico.
+FASA-Renault, the company's Spanish arm, continued to produce models 8 and 8TS (similar to the French-built 8S) until 1976 for the Spanish market, as well as components for the 8S and 8TS assembled in Mexico.

-Hino Contessa

-In 1964, Hino and Renault had a partnership, where Hino was manufacturing a licensed version of the Renault 8 while making some changes to the updated Contessa.
-Configuration and engineering changes were made on the Contessa, and it was also built as a 2-door coupé.